Impact of New Steel and Aluminum Import Policies on Industry and Global Trade

 Key Changes and Their Scope

-Elimination of Exemptions and Alternative Agreements: As of March 12, 2025, the U.S. will reinstate 25% tariffs on steel and derivative imports from Argentina, Australia, Brazil, Canada, the European Union, Japan, Mexico, South Korea, and the United Kingdom.
+Exemptions and old deals are ending.
+As of March 12, 2025, U.S. tariffs are back.
+A 25% tariff applies to steel and steel products.
+This includes imports from Argentina, Brazil, Canada, the EU, and Japan.
+Mexico, South Korea, and the UK are also affected.

-Increase in Aluminum Tariffs: The tariff on aluminum and its derivatives will rise from 10% to 25%, primarily affecting importers from Argentina, Australia, Canada, Mexico, the EU, and the UK.
+Aluminum tariffs are going up.
+They will rise from 10% to 25%.
+This mostly impacts imports from Argentina, Australia, Canada, Mexico, the EU, and the UK.

 • Bulldozer blades